thousandbrainsproject/tbp.monty/docs/how-to-use-monty/tutorials/multiple-learning-modules.md

 principal_curvatures_log: ${np.ones:2}
 ```

-These are then imported into specific configuration paths corresponding to each learning module, and feature weights and tolernaces dictionaries within them.
+These are then imported into specific configuration paths corresponding to each learning module, and feature weights and tolerances dictionaries within them.

 ```yaml
 defaults: